schitresh/dsa/15_graph/2_cycle/0_disjoint_set_or_union_find_algorithm.md

 - Let's say we have 10 persons: a, b, c, d, e, f, g, h, i, j
   - We need to add these relationships
     - (a, b), (b, d), (c, f), (c, i), (j, e), (g, j)
 - We can create four groups of friends like
   - G1: { a, b, d }
   - G2: { c, f, i }
   - G3: { e, g, j }
   - G4: { h }
-  - Now we can easily find the if persons x and y are friends or not
+- Now we can easily find if persons x and y are friends or not
 - To create such sets
   - Start with individual sets for each element
   - Iterate through the relationships, and create union set of the related sets
   - Select a member in each set as representative
     - A simple way is to select the one with the biggest index

 ## Data Structure
 - Array